 If one looks through 2873 they will notice lots of new sage green (satin moss) paint; this isn't merely a cosmetic beatification or "repairing with paint" but represents about a third of the work that has gone on these last two years.
 Everything with green paint has been cleaned and inspected (often requiring testing), serviced, replaced, or otherwise underwent some sort of major work and most items required removal from the locomotive.
-These components range from the airbrakes to the oil and cooling systems.
-I'll submit the list of supplemental work items with this report to give an idea of what is yet to come, and to hopefully give an idea of why 2873's return to service keeps getting pushed back.
+These components range from the air brakes to the oil and cooling systems.